Start: Trail begins behind the amphitheater adjacent to the southwest parking area.

 Mill Creek Falls is the highest waterfall in the park with a drop of 75 feet.
 It is at the junction of East Sulphur and Bumpass creeks.
-Because of the surrounding forest and rugged terrain there are only two or three points from which it can be photographed.
+Many view points are obstructed from surrounding hillsides and forested areas.
+Most of the forest burned in the 2021 Dixie Fire, opening the viewshed.

 The trail descends to the crossing of West Sulphur Creek, crosses an open hillside (see photo in gallery) and follows through forested areas to the falls.
 Deer are likely to be seen as well as a variety of birds.
-Mulesears is the common wildflower that covers the open hillside and usually is in full bloom by July.
+Mule ears are the common wildflower that covers the open hillside and usually is in full bloom by July.
 Many other wildflowers, including the blue and white stickseed, can be seen.
 There are good views of Brokeoff Mountain and Mt.
 Diller.

 The trail continues beyond the crossing of East Sulphur and Bumpass Creeks, past Crumbaugh Lake, and on to the Kings Creek Picnic Area (a steep 750 ft climb, see Cold Boiling and Crumbaugh Lakes trail).